stat545ubc-2021/NatalieB_mini_data_analysis/README.md

 A comma-separated file format containing the dataset used for the analysis project.

-## Deliverable 1, file Milestone.1 :fish:
+## Deliverable 1, folder Milestone.1 :fish:

+This folder contains the materials for Milestone 1; within this folder is a task-specific README.md file with further details.

-## Deliverable 2, file Milestone.2 🐠
+## Deliverable 2, folder Milestone.2 🐠

+This folder contains the materials for Milestone 2; within this folder is a task-specific README.md file with further details.

-## Deliverable 3, file Milestone.3 🦈
+## Deliverable 3, folder Milestone.3 🦈

+This folder contains the materials for Milestone 3; within this folder is a task-specific README.md file with further details.

 ## File Output 🐡

+This folder contains materials from Milestone 3, task 3; within this folder is a task-specific README.md file with further details.